Restaurants & Hospitality · Cafes

 Ongoing service

 • Policy changes for new equipment, additional locations, or revised alcohol service.
-Adding a second espresso bar, opening a new location, or extending alcohol service hours all change the risk profile.
+Adding a second espresso bar, opening a new location, or extending alcohol service hours all change the business profile.
 These changes should be reflected in the policy mid-termnot disclosed at renewal when restructuring is no longer an option.

 • Workers comp audit preparation.
 WC audits at expiration compare actual payroll by role to the estimates used at inception.
 Cafes with variable part-time staffing benefit from organized payroll records by employee type before the audit period opens.
 Disorganized records generate audit adjustments.

 • Spoilage and equipment breakdown claims support.
-When refrigeration fails or a piece of equipment breaks down, knowing what documentation the carrier expects affects how the claim moves.
+When refrigeration fails or a piece of equipment breaks down, knowing what documentation the insurer expects affects how the claim moves.
 BLIS answers those questions and helps clients understand what the process requires.

 • Liquor liability review when alcohol revenue grows.
 Beer or wine that has grown into a meaningful share of cafe revenues changes how the coverage should be structured.
 Review the liquor liability limits and terms at renewal when the revenue mix has shifted.